-This is a meat sauce suitable for spaghetti, lasagna, ravioli, whatever.
-It uses an “Equalizer” technique I invented by accident.
+This is an Italian meat sauce suitable for spaghetti, lasagna, ravioli, whatever.
+It uses an “Equalizer” technique I stumbled upon by accident.

 Brining improves flavor, reduces toughness, and adds moisture.
-Most meats benefit – but lean, tough and dry meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise would produce dry, tough meat.
+Most meats benefit – but lean, tough meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise may produce dry, tough meat.

 This is a great generic bratwurst recipe, and wild turkey meat is a fine base for sausage.
-But like most recipes adapted from domestic to wild meat, fat can be a critical factor.
+But wild turkey is as lean as wild game gets, so fat is a critical factor.

 Creamed Corn, lifted nearly intact from Alton Brown